BergQuester/v8tr.github.io/_drafts/2019-02-01-collection-view-cells-dynamic-height.md

 }
 ```

-Second, setup a cell in `Main.storyboard`.
-It happens in multiple steps:
+Second, setup cell prototype in `Main.storyboard`.
+This step leaves room for mistake, hence detailed explanation of the process:

 1\.
-Go to `Main.storyboard` and select `ViewController` which already has a collection view added.
-Select cell prototype and set its class to `CollectionCell`.
-Also set cell reuse identifier to *"CollectionCell"* to match with its class name.
-The result is next:
+Go to `Main.storyboard` and select `ViewController`.
+It already has a collection view with a cell prototype added.
+Set the cell's class **and** reuse identifier to `CollectionCell`.
+The result looks next:
 <p align="center">
     <a href="{{ "img/collection-view-cells-dynamic-height/cell-setup-1.png" | absolute_url }}">
         <img src="/img/collection-view-cells-dynamic-height/cell-setup-1.png" alt="Dynamic Collection View Cells Sizing: Step by Step Tutorial"/>
     </a>
 </p>

 2\.
-Add a label and pin it to the edges of the collection view cell.
-I suggest to set label's text to *"[Title]"* to make it self-explanatory.
+Add a label and pin it to the edges of the cell.
+The good practice is to set title's text to something meaningful, e.g. *"[Title]"*.
 <p align="center">
     <a href="{{ "img/collection-view-cells-dynamic-height/cell-setup-2.png" | absolute_url }}">
         <img src="/img/collection-view-cells-dynamic-height/cell-setup-2.png" alt="Dynamic Collection View Cells Sizing: Step by Step Tutorial"/>